 - Information provided by the applicant directly to GCDS

 Applying for Financial Aid does not affect one’s chances for admission.
 Applicants are accepted for admission on a need-blind basis.
 Once accepted, a family’s financial need is determined.
 Awards are granted on the basis of need; there are no merit-based scholarships.
 The financial aid process is totally confidential.
-Neither teachers nor other parents know which students receive funding.
+We strive to keep the financial aid process confidential.

 While steadfast in our commitment to helping families with demonstrated need afford the cost of a Country Day education, the school cannot be the sole source for funding tuition costs.
 We expect that parents will partner with us in this endeavor.
 Applicants should be aware that: